Skip to main content

 From Metabolic Syndrome to Systemic Disease

 Metabolic syndrome is a clinical designation for a cluster of conditions that occur together, dramatically increasing the risk for cardiovascular disease, stroke, and type 2 diabetes.
 The presence of unaddressed hormonal imbalances is a powerful accelerator toward this diagnosis.
-The key components of are directly linked to the consequences of hormonal decline.
+The key components of metabolic syndrome are directly linked to the consequences of hormonal decline.

 Consider the diagnostic criteria for metabolic syndrome and their direct relationship to endocrine function: